 Leave out the swings, bassinets, rocking devices, playthings and any other baby equipment you will be using, well in advance of the infant’s arrival, and make sure your pet becomes used to their sites, locations and sounds.

-While most of the above tips are somewhat centered around canines, they can still be considered for both species, but the following advice is meant mostly for felines:
+While most of the above tips are somewhat centered around canines, they can still be considered for both species, but the following advice is this advice is more “kitty-cornered” and meant mostly for felines:

 Cat Box Relocation